snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/cli/index.md

           event:
             source: iglu:com.snowplowanalytics.snowplow/button_click/jsonschema/1-0-0
 ```
-In this example event spec `All source apps` is related to both `generic` and `specific` source apps, but event spec `Not quite everything` is related only to the `generic` source app
+In this example event specification `All source apps` is related to both `generic` and `specific` source apps, but event specification `Not quite everything` is related only to the `generic` source application.

 ### Downloading data products, event specifications and source apps